 Rules of the Vermont Division for Historic Preservation: The Vermont Division for Historic Preservation (VDHP) is authorized by 22 V.S.A. § 723(10) to adopt rules and carry out the purposes of the Vermont Historic Preservation Act.

 Regulations: VDHP is charged to fulfill our responsibilities under the Vermont State Historic Preservation Act and the National Historic Preservation Act to identify, preserve, and interpret historic resources on behalf of the citizens of the state and promoting them as significant components of our communities.
 This is achieved, in part, by the regulatory review and comment process for projects involving federal or state funding, licenses or permits.

-When do I need a Historic Preservation Project Review to receive a permit in Vermont? click here
+When do I need a Historic Preservation Project Review in Vermont? click here

 VDHP reviews and comments on projects under four regulations:

 - 22 V.S.A.
 Chapter 14 -The Vermont Historic Preservation Act - For projects with state involvement in the form of funding, licenses or permits.

 - Section 248 - The Vermont Public Utility Commission - For projects requiring a Certificate of Public Good.

 - 10 V.S.A.
 Chapter 151 - Act 250/Criterion 8 - For projects requiring a new Act 250 permit or an amendment to an existing permit.